pingcap/community/README.md

-You can start by finding an existing issue with the [help-wanted](https://github.com/pingcap/tidb/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label in the tidb repo.
+You can start by finding an existing issue with the [help-wanted](https://github.com/pingcap/tidb/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label in the tidb repository.
 These issues are well suited for new contributors.
 BTW, there's always a need for more test coverage.
 You can also start with an area that has [low coverage](https://codecov.io/gh/pingcap/tidb).

 You can also join one of the [active working groups](./working-groups) to participate in a community activity.
-Start attending working group meetings and join the slack channel.
+Start with attending working group meetings or joining the slack channel.

 Some useful documents: